bavelp/nustataw/README.md

 For each workshop, you will be presented with a dataset and an assigned task.
 Please bring your laptop fully charged, as it isn’t guaranteed you will have access to a power outlet.
 You will be spending most of the time working on the assigned task with others (Bring friends!).
-At the end of each workshop, you will be asked to share you work to GitHub.
+At the end of each workshop, you will be asked to share your work to GitHub.

 ## **Prerequisite Knowledge:**
 These workshops are open to all skill levels.
 However, because work will involve programming in either Python